dimensity-twrp-dev/device_xiaomi_rubens-TWRP/README.md

 =========================================

-The Redmi K50 (codenamed _"rubens"_) is a high-end smartphone from Xiaomi.
+The Redmi K50 (codenamed _"rubens"_) is a high-end, mid-range smartphone from Xiaomi.

 It was released in March 2022.